-- b.
-A closed-loop feedback control shall be provided to directly measure exhaust air volume.

-- J. Fume Hood Performance

-- 1. Design performance.
+- J. Fume Hood Performance - 1.
+Design performance.

-Fume hoods shall be designed to be an integral part of the building HVAC system so that, when connected to an exhaust system, will operate in a safe, efficient manner, within acceptable airflow tolerances as specified in Section V-B-1 (Fume Hood Airflow Requirements).
+Chemical fume hoods shall be designed to be an integral part of the building HVAC system so that, when connected to an exhaust system, will operate in a safe, efficient manner, within acceptable airflow tolerances as specified in Section V-B-1 (Fume Hood Airflow Requirements).